-Table 2: Standards for Buildings Non- compliance Status 23.5.1 Buildings, Materials and Colours RD any building, including any structure larger than 5m 2 , that is new, relocated, altered, reclad or repainted, including containers intended to, or that remain on site for more than six months, and the alteration to any lawfully established building are subject to the following: Discretion is restricted to: a. external appearance; all exterior surfaces shall be coloured in the range of browns, greens or greys (except soffits), including; b. visibility from public places and surrounding properties; 23.5.1.1 Pre-painted steel, and all roofs must have a light reflectance value not greater than 20%. c. lighting; 23.5.1.2 all other surface finishes except for schist must have a light reflectance value of not d. landscape character; greater than 30%. e. visual amenity.
+Table 2: \$ Standards for Buildings Non- compliance Status 23.5.1 Buildings, Materials and Colours RD including containers intended to, or that remain on site for more than six months, and the alteration to any lawfully established building are subject to the following: Discretion is restricted to: a. external appearance; b. visibility from public places and surrounding properties; 23.5.1.1 Pre-painted steel, and all roofs must have a light reflectance value not greater than 20%. c. lighting; 23.5.1.2 All other surface finishes except for schist must have a light reflectance value of not d. landscape character; greater than 30%. e. visual amenity.
 23.5.1.3 In the case of alterations to an existing building where there is not an approved building platform on the site, it does not increase the building coverage by more than 30% in a ten year period.
-Except these standards do not apply to the blades of frost fighting devices.
+Except thes e standards do not apply to the blades of frost fighting devices.
 Excludes soffits, windows and skylights (but not glass balustrades).
 Includes cladding and built landscaping that cannot be measured by way of light reflectance value but is deemed by the Council to be suitably recessive and have the same effect as achieving a light reflectance value of 30%.
-23.5.2 Building size RD The ground floor area of any building must not exceed 500m2.
-Discretion is restricted to: a. external appearance; b. visibility from public places; c. landscape character; d. visual amenity; e. privacy, outlook and amenity from adjoining properties.
-23.5.3 Building Height NC The maximum height of any residential building, residential accessory building or commercial building other than for a farming or winery building shall be 8m.
+23.5.2 Building size The ground floor area of any building must not exceed 500m2.
+RD Discretion is restricted to: a. external appearance; b. visibility from public places; c. landscape character; d. visual amenity; e. privacy, outlook and amenity from adjoining properties.
+23.5.3 Building H leight NC um height of any residential building, residential accessory building or commercial building for a farming or winery building shall be 8m.

 Table 2: Standards for Buildings Non- compliance Status 23.5.4 Building Height NC The maximum height of any farming or winery building shall be 10m, other than frost fighting towers which must not exceed 12m in height.
 23.5.5 Setback from Internal Boundaries (any building) RD The minimum setback of buildings from internal boundaries shall be 6m.
-Discretion is restricted to: a. rural amenity; b. landscape character; c. privacy, outlook and amenity from adjoining properties.
-23.5.6 Setback from Roads (any building) NC The minimum setback of buildings from road boundaries shall be 20m, except the minimum setback of any building for sections of State highway 6 where the speed limit is 70 km/hr or greater shall be 40m.
+Discretion is restricted to: a. rural Amenity; b. landscape character; c. privacy, outlook and amenity from adjoining properties.
+23.5.6 Setback from Roads (any building) NC The minimum setback of buildings from road boundaries shall be 20m, except the minimum setback of any building for sections of State Highway 6 where the speed limit is 70 km/hr or greater shall be 40m.
 23.5.7 Setback of buildings from Water bodies RD The minimum setback of any building from the bed of a water body shall be 20m.
 Discretion is restricted to: a. any indigenous biodiversity values; b. visual amenity values; c. landscape character; d. open space; e. whether the waterbody is subject to flooding or natural hazards and any mitigation to manage the location of the building.
-23.5.8 all fixed exterior lighting must be directed away from adjacent sites and roads.
+23.5.8 All fixed exterior lighting must be directed away from adjacent sites and roads.
 NC

-Table 3: Standards for Commercial Activities Non- compliance Status

-23.5.9 Commercial Recreation Activities D

-Commercial recreation activity must be undertaken outdoors and must not involve more than 10 persons in any one group.

-23.5.10 Retail Sales RD

-buildings in excess of 25m 2 gross floor area to be used for retail sales identified in Table 1 must be setback from road boundaries by a minimum distance of 30m.
-Discretion is restricted to:

-a. landscape character and visual amenity;
+Table 3: Standards for Commercial Activities Non- compliance Status 23.5.9 Commercial Recreation Activities D Commercial recreation activity must be undertaken outdoors and must not involve more than 10 persons in any one group.
+23.5.10 Retail Sales RD Buildings in excess of 25m 2 gross floor area to be used for retail sales identified in Table 1 must be Discretion is restricted to: setback from road boundaries by a minimum distance of 30m. a. landscape character and visual amenity; b. access; c. on-site parking.

-b. access;

-c. on-site parking.